Maria Curran, M.Ed., Ph.D., LCMHCS

 After finishing her time as a North Carolina Teaching Fellow and teaching high school for 5 years at a public and charter school, Melissa received her master’s degree in Clinical Mental Health Counseling from Wake Forest University.
 WFU’s Counseling Program has been developed under The Council for Accreditation of Counseling and Related Educational Programs (CACREP) guidelines and standards.

-Melissa has attended 2018 The Multicultural Play Therapy Center Conference held at UNCC.
+Melissa has attended 2018 and 2020 The Multicultural Play Therapy Center Conference held at UNCC.
 In October 2019, Melissa attended the Expressive Therapies Summit in New York City.
 Along with being a member of the AFCC, Melissa was a scholarship recipient to attend the 2019 AFCC Conference in Pittsburgh.